- 1 Introduction

 There are several features that can be seen on imaging for liver cysts that can suggest a sinister pathology:

 - Suspicious for malignancy – (1) septations (2) wall enhancement (3) nodularity

-- Suspicious for abscess – (1) debris within the lesion (2) Loculation (may also suggest malignancy)
+- Suspicious for abscess – (1) debris within the lesion (2) loculation (may also suggest malignancy)

-- Suspicious for hydatid cyst – (1) Calcification (2) “Daughter cysts” around the main lesion
+- Suspicious for hydatid cyst – (1) calcification (2) “daughter cysts” around the main lesion

 Liver lobe resection is the treatment of choice for both cystadenomas and cystadenocarcinomas, with the samples only then sent for histopathology to confirm the diagnosis.

-LFTs are often normal, unless presenting with a cholangitis picture.
-FBC can show an eosinophilia.
+Patients will typically have normal liver function tests, whilst the full blood count can show an eosinophilia.
 Echinococcal antibody titres are positive in 80% of those with the disease.